YoshiTunaiga/etl-python-and-sql/Chapter_3/chapter2.md

 - Data warehouses are optimized for complex analytical queries from various sources
 - Data lakes offer scalability and flexibility
 - Data lakehouses

+# Data Quality

+"Data quality checks and validation with SQL":

+- Importance of Data Quality: Ensuring data quality, completeness, and correctness is crucial as data moves through the ETL process to avoid truncation, loss, or corruption.
+- Common Checks: Methods include counting rows and columns, checking for nulls, empty rows, duplicates, and default values.
+- Freshness Checks: Implementing freshness checks to ensure data is up-to-date, such as agreeing on data warehouse SLAs.
+- Practical Example: Demonstrated how to compare row counts between the source and the data warehouse using SQL and pandas to ensure data accuracy.